Skip to Content

 Fighting For Those Who Have Experienced Discrimination Based on Their Disability in Georgia

 There are tens of millions of individuals in America who face physical or mental disabilities that might limit their ability to carry out certain tasks.
 However, these disabilities do not prevent them from being valuable and productive members of society and the workforce.
 Sadly, despite the progress made in recent years, many employers continue to discriminate against employees with disabilities, driven by bias, stereotypes, and ignorance.
+Furthermore, such discrimination can manifest in subtle forms, making it crucial for employees to be informed about their rights and the steps they can take to safeguard their dignity and employment.

 If you believe that you have experienced disability discrimination at work, it is crucial to know your rights.
 Under the Americans with Disabilities Act (ADA) and the Rehabilitation Act, a disability can be defined in a number of ways, such as:

-Examples of Disability Discrimination
+Examples of Disability Discrimination in Employment

 Employers are prohibited from discriminating against individuals based on their disability status, including:

-4. Requiring unnecessary medical exams
+4. Requiring unnecessary medical exams.
+Such exams must be job-related and consistent with business necessity.

 6. Maintaining a workplace that poses significant physical barriers for employees with physical disabilities.
+Facilities and physical access points should be designed inclusively.

-What Are Reasonable Accommodations?
+What Are Reasonable Accommodations in the Workplace?

 Employees with disabilities may require certain adjustments or assistance to perform their job duties, which are referred to as "reasonable accommodations."
 Employers are legally required to provide reasonable accommodations to qualified employees with disabilities, enabling them to perform essential job functions.
+The process involves an interactive dialogue between the employer and employee to establish suitable adjustments.

 For instance, an employer may be obligated to provide an employee with cancer or another condition a leave of absence to receive treatment.
 Additionally, employers may need to accommodate an employee's physical limitations by allowing them to sit or stand frequently, honoring lifting restrictions, or changing their schedule.
+These accommodations form vital protections that ensure inclusivity and accessibility.

 The law specifies that reasonable accommodations may consist of: